ShutdownRepo/pywhisker/README.md

 ## List and get info

 PyWhisker has the ability to list existing KeyCredentials.
-In addition to that, it can unfold the whole structure to show every piece of information that object contains (including the RSA public key paramaters).
+In addition to that, it can unfold the whole structure to show every piece of information that object contains (including the RSA public key parameters).

 ```shell
 python3 pywhisker.py -d "domain.local" -u "user1" -p "complexpassword" --target "user2" --action "list"